 The Impact of Dietary Patterns

-Adopting a balanced dietary pattern, such as the Mediterranean or DASH (Dietary Approaches to Stop Hypertension) diet, has been associated with lower rates of chronic diseases.
+Reduced rates of chronic diseases have been linked to the adoption of a balanced dietary pattern, such as the Mediterranean or DASH (Dietary Approaches to Stop Hypertension) diets.

 Mediterranean Diet